Elevate Your Running with Pilates: A Comprehensive Guide

 Improved Running Economy

-Running economy refers to how efficiently you use oxygen at a given pace.
-Studies suggest that improved core stability and better movement patterns can enhance running economy, meaning you can run faster with the same effort or maintain your pace with less fatigue.
+Running economy refers to how efficiently I use oxygen at a given pace.
+Studies suggest that improved core stability and better movement patterns can enhance running economy, meaning I can run faster with the same effort or maintain my pace with less fatigue.

 Enhanced Flexibility and Mobility